What sets Bowire apart

 Plugins ship as ordinary NuGet packages.
 Bowire loads them into per-package AssemblyLoadContexts so a plugin's transitive dependencies don't collide with the host or with each other — you can install the gRPC plugin (which pins one Google.Protobuf version), the GraphQL plugin (which pins another), and a third-party protocol (which pins a third), and they all coexist.

 Authoring is six methods on one interface: DiscoverAsync, InvokeAsync, InvokeStreamAsync, OpenChannelAsync, the static plugin metadata, and the optional IBowireMockEmitter for mock replay.
-The same contract powers the official plugins (gRPC, REST, GraphQL, SignalR, …) and external ones (Storm, Kafka, DIS, UDP).
-End-users install via bowire plugin install <package-id>; air-gapped users via bowire plugin download + install --file.
+The same contract powers the official plugins (gRPC, REST, GraphQL, SignalR, …) and external ones (Surgewave, Kafka, DIS, UDP, AMQP).
+End-users scaffold via dotnet new bowire-plugin --name MyProtocol and ship to NuGet; consumers install via bowire plugin install <package-id>; air-gapped users via bowire plugin download + install --file.

 Record and replay